n-mo92/nm_forest_thesis/scrapy_setup_info.md

 #### Step 3: Download spiders from Wiki4CES repo
 Next you need to add the scrapy "spiders" (the processes which crawl and scrape information from the web) as .py scripts to the directory wikiloc_scrapy/wikiloc_scrapy/spiders.
 Basically, the .py scripts from the achaiallah-hub repo need to be saved in this directory.

-**IMPORTANT** These are the steps I followed, however I have since made changes to the original spiders, some of which are specific to my work, and some of which were necessary to scrape the data properly (namely updates to xpath expressions).
-In this case it would perhaps make sense to use the information below, but instead copy/clone the updated spiders from my repo (extract_link.py, wikiloc_track.py, wikiloc_image.py).
+**IMPORTANT** These are the steps I followed initially, however I have since made changes to the original spiders, some of which are specific to my work, and some of which are **necessary to scrape the data properly (namely updates to xpath expressions and to adapt to other changes in the website structure)**.
+In this case it would perhaps make sense to use the information below, but instead copy/clone the updated spiders from my repo (extract_link.py, extract_link_large.py and wikiloc_track.py) in /wikiloc_scrapy/wikiloc_scrapy/spiders/.

 In Anaconda Prompt: